This article is more than 1 year old

 Almost 78 per cent of shareholders reckoned it was a good idea.

 - Former SAP leader's lawsuit claims she was canned for pushing corporate diversity

 - Blizzard president, HR chief exit games giant in wake of sexual harassment uproar

 - Slow and steady progress in Microsoft's latest diversity report, though most execs still pale and male

 - Microsoft forks out $3m in back pay settlement to make Feds' hiring discrimination probe go away

 The proposal to report on median pay gaps across race and gender did not fare so well, though, despite the suggestion that "Median Pay Disclosure can hold Microsoft accountable to its Diversity, Equity, and Inclusion (DEI) Goals."

 For its part, Microsoft already produces a Global Diversity and Inclusion Report, which discloses some data about groups' representation as a percentage of the workforce, although it is not fine-grained.

 While the October proposal from Arjuna Capital may have thundered that "Microsoft's refusal to publish unadjusted pay gap data is reflective of a lack of transparency and accountability to investors and employees," those same stockholders could well have taken a look at the company's rocketing share price and seen all the accountability they needed (even if a hair over 40 per cent reckoned that a bit more wouldn't hurt).

-The Register contacted Microsoft to get its take on the solicitation and will update this piece should the company respond. ®
+We asked Microsoft for its reaction to the vote and will update should the company respond. ®